Sweeping the oceans - terrane accretion

 of terranes.
 There is a uniformitarian component to this idea,

-amount of country sized-real estate embedded in oceanic crust
+amount of small country or state sized real estate embedded in oceanic crust

 is much richer than this simplified description.

-The idea of terrane accretion is another distinct
+The idea of terrane accretion is also another distinct

 paradigm revolution/expansion in the growth of plate tectonic

 This serial cross section diagram depicts the evolution in the New England Appalachians with the accretion of two terranes prior to the final collision with Africa.
+Before the recognition of the terrane accretion phenomena it was clear that the rocks were deformed by several deformation episodes.
+The Taconic was one of the earlier recognized such events, and it can be understood as the accretion of the Taconic terrane.
 A good questions to ask is - how do we 'know' this?
 Image source: http://3dparks.wr.usgs.gov/nyc/valleyandridge/valleyandridge.htm .

 - exotic terranes: